0xYahia/Front-End-Material/Study/sass.Std.md

 => list-style: none;
 }

-NOTE: i cand do the same thing with placeholder like this.
+NOTE: i can't do the same thing with placeholder like this.
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------#
 What is the difference between mixins and placeholder?: